Metimol1/VisionCraft/README.md

 ## Introduction

-The VisionCraft API is a **free** API for using over 100 different AI models.
-From images to sound.
+The VisionCraft API is a **free** API for using over 3000 different AI models.

 ## Documentation